 In November 1849, a government-related manuscript/letter was sent from Monroe County Clerk Jonas Wescoatt to Josiah H. Bonney – Iowa Secretary of State in Iowa City.
 In it, Wescoatt reported the annual expenses for the Monroe County Criminal Prosecutions Office.
 And apparently, there were no convictions for the county for the year ending November 1, 1849, so the expenses needing to be reimbursed by the State of Iowa was $18.59!

 With all of the Iowa state governmental offices now located in the new capitol building in Iowa City, Secretary of State J.H.
-Bonney would have turned this report over to the state treasurer – whose office was located on the first floor of the capitol building.
+Bonney would have turned this report over to Morgan Reno – the State Treasurer – whose office was located on the first floor of the capitol building.
 Read more here.

 Jonas Wescoatt was born in Indiana in 1826, but little is known about his earliest years.
 Records do show, however, that in 1838, the year Iowa became a U.S. Territory, the Wescoatt family – Joseph, wife Sarah, their three sons; Nelson (1821), Jonas (1826), & Riley (1828), and their daughter Lucy (1831) – moved from the Hoosier state to Van Buren County in Iowa.
 As you can see from the map (above) Van Buren County, named for President Martin Van Buren, was easily accessed via the Des Moines River.